ShaikMoinuddin98/Cryptocurrency-Price-Tracker-with-Redis-Cache/README.md

 # Crypto Price Alert System

 This web application monitors cryptocurrency prices and sends alerts when a specified price condition is met.
-It uses Node.js, Express, MongoDB, Redis, and Axios to manage real-time cryptocurrency prices and user alerts.
+It uses Node.js, Express, MongoDB, Redis, Cron Jobs and Axios to manage real-time cryptocurrency prices and user alerts.

 ## Features

 - Set price alerts for specific cryptocurrencies.
 - Receive notifications when the cryptocurrency price crosses the specified threshold.
-- Real-time updates of cryptocurrency prices.
+- Real-time updates of cryptocurrency prices using Cron Jobs.
 - Uses Redis for caching prices and MongoDB for storing user alert data.

-## Requirements
+## Tech Stack

 - Node.js
 - MongoDB
 - Redis
+- CoinGecko API
+- Cron Jobs

 ## Usage